 Pampering for hi flyers: The Inn’s landscape is designed to be attractive to butterflies and guests, using local plants that create ever blooming gardens as well as creating habitat for local wildlife.
 Beautiful, indigenous nectar gardens and milkweed are specifically planted for endangered butterflies.
-Guests are invited to classes on “How to Plant for Wildlife”, creating ever blooming gardens that also creat habitat and food sources for local wildlife.
+Guests are invited to classes on “How to Plant for Wildlife”, creating ever blooming gardens that also create habitat and food sources for local wildlife.
 Children enjoy “Bug’s Life Garden Tours” where they dress like bugs and learn about local eco systems from a bug’s view point.
 Working with Monarch Watch, the Inn is registered as a way station providing food and shelter for Monarchs as they migrate.
-Guests are invited on beach ecology walks led by a naturalist, where they learn the importance of sand dunes for erosion and nesting wildlife.
-Guided walks around Great Pond, 125 fresh water pond, appreciate local watchable wildlife.
+Guests are invited on beach ecology walks led by a naturalist, where they learn the importance of sand dunes for erosion and nesting wildlife and some of the impacts of climate change on the Gulf of Maine.
+Families enjoy exploring tide pools with a naturalist on Family Beach Walks, while guided walks around Great Pond, 125 fresh water pond, appreciate local watchable wildlife.

 Captivating Cuisine: Local produce & sustainable seafood